-On February 15, 2018, the Company granted options to certain executive officers.
-These options are expensed on a straight-line basis over the required service period of five years, based on the estimated fair value of the award on the date of grant.
-The exercise price per share is equal to the closing price on the date of grant plus ten percent.
-These options are subject to graded vesting, beginning on the third anniversary of the grant date, so long as the employee remains continuously employed by the Company.
+On February 15, 2023 and February 15, 2018, the Company granted options to certain executive officers.
+These options are expensed on a straight-line basis over the required service period of five years, based on the estimated fair value of the award on the respective date of grant.
+The exercise price per share is equal to the closing price on the respective date of grant plus ten percent.
+These options are subject to graded vesting, beginning on the third anniversary of the respective grant date, so long as the employee remains continuously employed by the Company.
 The maximum term of these stock options is ten years.

-The fair value of this stock option award was estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions:
+The fair value of these stock option awards was estimated on the respective date of grant using the Black-Scholes option-pricing model with the following assumptions:

+Feb ruary 2023 Febr uary 2018

+Grant Grant

-Risk-free interest rate 2.82 %
+Risk-free interest rate 3.94 % 2.82 %

-Dividend yield 3.22 %
+Dividend yield 3.21 % 3.22 %

-Expected stock price volatility 37.20 %
+Expected stock price volatility 38.50 % 37.20 %

-Expected life of options (in years) 7.0
+Expected life of options (in years) 7.0 7.0

-Fair value of options granted (per share) \$ 24.49
+Fair value of options granted (per share) \$ 46.71 \$ 24.49